tytydraco/yessleep/out/Pottsvilles_Easter_Egg_Hunt_Of_1980.md

 That year, I was determined to collect the most eggs and beat Susie Jenkins' previous record.

-Anyway, Pottsville was a small town with a population of 10,000.
+Anyway, Pottsville is a small town with a population of about 10,000.

-It's your typical midwestern town much like Mayberry, where everybody knew each other and had just enough amenities to get by.
+It's your typical midwestern town much like Mayberry, where everybody knows each other and has just enough amenities to get by.

 For about a hundred years or so, Pottsville had been holding its annual Easter Egg Hunt which was often followed by the community potluck.